pretix/pretix/doc/api/resources/orders.rst

    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to update this order.

-.. http:patch:: /api/v1/organizers/(organizer)/orderpositions/(id)/

-    Updates specific fields of an order position.
-    It works in the same way as :http:patch:`/api/v1/organizers/(organizer)/events/(event)/orderpositions/(id)/` but does not make use of the event parameter, operating across all order positions of an organizer.

 .. http:post:: /api/v1/organizers/(organizer)/events/(event)/orderpositions/

    Adds a new position to an order.
 Currently, only the following fields are supported: